LAKERS TOGETHER: Find out information about COVID-19

 Conflict of Interest Policy

-In the pursuit of its mission, Grand Valley State University through its Board of Trustees, President’s Cabinet, faculty, staff and other representatives operates with the highest level of ethical behavior including, but not limited to, acting with integrity, reasonableness and fairness in our dealings, and avoiding bias or undue influence.
+In the pursuit of its mission, Grand Valley State University through its Board of Trustees, Senior Leadership Team, faculty, staff and other representatives operates with the highest level of ethical behavior including, but not limited to, acting with integrity, reasonableness and fairness in our dealings, and avoiding bias or undue influence.
 Consistent with these values, the Board of Trustees has adopted institutional policies for identifying and managing potential, actual and perceived conflict of interest situations:

 Political Candidates or Office Holder.
 The